-I am an incoming Assistant Professor at JHU CS.
-I obtained a Ph.D. in Electrical and Computer Engineering from Princeton University, where I was advised by Jaime Fernández Fisac, and worked closely with Naomi Ehrich Leonard, Bartolomeo Stellato, and Andrea Bajcsy.
-My research aims at enabling safe human-centered robotic systems that can be built, deployed, and verified.
+My research aims at enabling safe human-centered robotic systems that can be deployed, verified, and trusted.
 Towards this goal I work on new algorithms and theorems centered around dynamic game theory, integrating insights from robust optimal control, machine learning, and numerical optimization.
 I ground my work in real-world robotic and cyber-physical systems such as miniature autonomous vehicles, quadrupedal robots, AI-assisted race cars, and quadrotors.
-My work has been recognized with several honors such as the RSS Pioneer, HRI Pioneer, and CPS Rising Star.
+I am a 2026 Penn AI Fellow, 2025 RSS Pioneer, 2025 NSF CPS Rising Star, and 2024 HRI Pioneer.

 Previously, I worked at Toyota Research Institute and Honda Research Institute.
 I did my masters in the Department of Electrical and Systems Engineering at the University of Pennsylvania.
 I was fortunate to work with George Pappas, Manfred Morari and Nikolai Matni in the GRASP Lab.
 I am a recipient of the 2020 SEAS Outstanding Research Award.